-Do you ever come across a line that is as ripe and full as a fig and if you don’t stop and eat it there and then you’ll forget what it is saying to you?
+Do you ever come across a line of text that is as ripe and full as a fig and if you don’t stop and eat it there and then you’ll forget what it is saying to you?
 I’m talking about words that you must read again, re-view, go back over slowly so that the feeling it has triggered in you can rise and expand to an understanding.
 Words that make you think and examine, reflect upon and remember, watch for the detail and walk more slowly.
 P. sent me some such words this week, she sent me an essay on beauty that contained the words: ‘Beauty is the product of honest attention to the particular.’
 I think it is a less clichéd way of saying that beauty is in the eye of the beholder, but that eye must linger, notice, question and be honest to itself in order to behold.
 What one finds beautiful might change over time, it may be dependant on mood, it might link to our values, or to people and places we hold important and dear.
 We are taught – some might say indoctrinated – to put boundaries on what is beautiful, that there is a right and a wrong answer to beauty – some things are and some aren’t.
 Correct answers: a well tended and landscaped garden; a canvas in watercolours true to the landscape; a diamond and emerald necklace draped upon slender youthfulness on the catwalk.
 Not only are the ‘correct’ expressions of beauty all predictable and restrictive but they are a tier above what most of us can manage.
 This is the opposite of the unbounded access we have to beauty when we bring honest attention to the particular.
 Beauty is limitless when we don’t veto ourselves, when we work on the basis of Keats’ description: ‘Beauty is truth, truth beauty,—that is all ye know on earth, and all ye need to know.’

 Leaning into honest attention and the ‘beauty is truth’ definition takes a certain un-learning.
 But once you begin, it’s easy to flout convention and appreciate the particular beauty of an industrial wasteland, de-seeded and re-weeded; to love the inner-city forecourt jostling with aged, rusting Volkswagen Westfalia Campers whose engines haven’t turned over in years; to walk in awe through stumbled and crumbled wartime corrugated iron sheds huddled on a Donegal hill staring out to sea towards ghosts of warships from 75 years ago.
 What we find beautiful and where that beauty shows up will depend on one’s frame of mind, so says Khalil Gibran in his poem On Beauty.
 He is squarely behind beauty being tailored to the individual, suggesting we identify it as a specific balm to whatever we are feeling in the moment.
 He goes a step further and suggests we close our eyes and shut our ears and tap into beauty from within, from ‘a heart enflamed and a soul enchanted.’
 Ah, P., thank you for sending me that letter.